vivazzi/magnit__tg_notifier__backend/README.md

 ## Git Workflow

-The Git workflow is the same as in the main `tg_notifier` repository.
+The Git workflow is the same as in the main `main project` repository.
-See the [tg_notifier README.md](../../README.md#git-workflow) for details.
+See the [main project README.md](../../README.md#git-workflow) for details.

 ## Project concept and code style

-Project concept and code style is the same as in the main `tg_notifier` repository.
+Project concept and code style is the same as in the main project repository.
-See the [tg_notifier README.md](../../README.md#project-concept-and-code-style) for details.
+See the [main project README.md](../../README.md#project-concept-and-code-style) for details.

 ### Markdown TOC